Billy Cunningham: Return to 76ers

-Legacy
+Legacy and honors

-For his career, he scored 16,310 points, grabbed 7,981 rebounds, and recorded 3,305 assists in both the NBA and the ABA.
-He recorded 14 triple-doubles in the NBA and five in the ABA, good for 43rd all-time in the NBA and 5th in the ABA.
+In 1986, Cunningham was inducted into the Naismith Basketball Hall of Fame.
 In 1996, Cunningham was voted as one of the 50 Greatest Players in NBA History as part of the NBA's 50th Anniversary.
 In October 2021, he was also named to the NBA 75th Anniversary Team.
 To commemorate the NBA's 75th Anniversary The Athletic ranked their top 75 players of all time, and named Cunningham as the 66th greatest player in NBA history.
+Of the players named to the 75th Anniversary team, only Cunningham, Bill Russell, Bill Sharman, and Lenny Wilkens also won NBA championships as head coaches.